-Small live starter plugs for transplant into our Vardensoks or Pouches are faster than seed and easier to plant than 4” garden center pots — and no plastic to dispose of!
-Plus, our low-maintenance Varden™ system works because it mimics growing conditions found in nature.
+Small live starter plants, grown in 1″ dia. paper Ellepots for easy transplant into our Vardensoks or Pouches are faster than seed and easier to plant than 4” garden center pots — and no plastic to dispose of!
+Plus, our low-maintenance Varden™ vertical garden system works because it mimics growing conditions found in nature.
 Unlike other vertical gardening systems where you grow plants in pots, our well-draining Vardensoks give roots space to spread out and breathe.
 These conditions reduce the odds of root rot and mold while producing better-tasting harvest!

 Chard leaves and stalks are nutrient dense, full of essential vitamins and minerals.
 Tolerant to cold and frost, they can grow in early spring.
 Grab them soon to get an early start on this upcoming growing season.

 The deep green leaves of this cabbage plant are highly nutritious, full of folate, manganese, and vitamins K, A, C, and B6.
 Its germination temperatures vary widely, and it can survive in even freezing conditions.

 Many know spinach is healthy.
 What many don’t know is that it’s a hardy plant that thrives in cool climates, meaning it can be planted in early spring and later again in late summer to early fall.
 It’s one of the fastest growing plants you can have in a vegetable garden, with harvest occurring as soon as 30 days after sowing seeds!

 This plant produces tart seeds and leaves and bold-tasting roots.
 While its white-pink flowers are edible, the bright green leaves lose some flavor after bolting.
 It grows best in cool weather and well-drained soil.